 Admission Requirements & Application Process

-Use our Application Checklist (PDF) to make sure you send all the documents we need to review your file
+- Use our LL.M. application checklist (PDF) or M.J. application checklist (PDF) to make sure you send all the documents we need to review your file

 How long will it take to find out if I am admitted?

 Once your application is complete, you should receive an admissions decision within 6 to 8 weeks, barring any unforeseen or exceptional circumstances.
 If your application is incomplete, the process will take longer, as we do not review files until we have all of the required documents from you.

 Can I talk with current LL.M. and M.J. students who are from my country?

 If you would like to chat or e-mail with a student from your home country, please e-mail us at email@example.com.